library(dplyr)

 # Left join with final_de dataframe

-final_de <- left_join(final_de, fitted)
+<- left_join(final_de, fitted) final_de

 Joining with `by = join_by(ADM3_PCODE, num_clusters)`